Support Worker

 ✨Tip Number 2

 Highlight any relevant experience you have, even if it's informal.
-If you've volunteered or cared for someone in your personal life, be sure to mention this.
-It demonstrates your empathy and understanding of the needs of those you’ll be supporting.
+If you've volunteered or cared for someone with similar needs, be ready to share those experiences.
+This can demonstrate your empathy and understanding of the role.

 ✨Tip Number 3